kubukoz/blog/_posts/2019-04-14-data-coherence-at-large.md

 val jon: User[Id, Option] = User[Id, Option]("Jon", "Snow", None)
 ```

 Also cool.
 We can't assign `None` as the value of `lastName` if `LastName` is `Id`.
-How would we encode th requirement that there's no email now?
+How would we encode the requirement that there's no email now?

 ```scala
 type Void[A] = Unit